 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission.)
 Click here to read my full disclosure policy

-Walk around and take some cuttings.
 I still had pruning to do on my viburnum and dogwood so they were easy choices.
-Also, I had Solomon’s seal that was invading my chives and lily of the valley (somewhat invasive) that was invading a Japanese painted fern.
+Also, I had Solomon’s seal that was invading my chives.
 I added a few cuttings from a fothergilla bush and for interest, some viburnum summer snowflake.

-Start with some of your strongest pieces first to make a base, such as thicker branches from trees or shrubs.
+Start with the strongest pieces first to create a base, such as thicker branches from trees or shrubs.

-Build from there, adding smaller stems and flowers.
+Build the arrangement from there, adding smaller stems and flowers.

 Lastly, fill in with more delicate plant material and greenery.